 This is a major accomplishment and a celebration is clearly in order.

 If negotiations to settle these objections come to nothing, the only way forward is to allow your local licensing authority to decide.
 At this point, consideration should be given as to whether to instruct an experienced representative to present your case at the Licensing Hearing.
 Or are you confident enough to step out alone?

-Written by Corinne Tuplin (LLB Solicitor) March 2010
+Written by Corinne Tuplin (LLB, LPC) Solicitor, March 2010